 This zappy font is certainly one that shouldn’t be overused in a comic, but when used will not just grab a reader’s attention but also add an element of humor if used correctly.
 Best used to word out sound effects, Zoinks come in 3 distinct styles(Regular, inline, and Outline.)

-Zitz, created by Jim Borgman and Jerry Scott is a casual use script that was designed to look hand-written.
+Zitz, created by Jim Borgman and Jerry Scott is a casual use script that is much like handwriting.
 With awkward angles and a wavy finishing, Zitz scratchy outline reminds you of writing from a pen.

 But what makes Zitz really interesting is its approach to numbers and symbols, making them look like someone drew them haphazardly, like one would do when rushing to meet a deadline.

-Killjoy can be best described as an explosive choice for a comic book font.
-Another Comicraft font, this font is also best used for onomatopoeia and sound visualization but can also be used to make statement headlines within a comic sequence.
+Killjoy is one of the explosive choices for a comic book font.
+Another Comicraft font, this font is also the best for onomatopoeia and sound visualization but can also be used to make statement headlines within a comic sequence.

 The block type font reminds us of the classic Johnny Bravo-Esque text use, although not quite the same.
 So for a cartoon font for Photoshop or other design platforms, Killjoy can certainly add flavor to your cartoon-comic

 At first glance, this font will remind you of the Legends of Tomorrow.
 This is one of the best superhero fonts in the market for comics.
-The Legend Sans script is similar to the classic superhero comic fonts that we’re used to, long edged broad-sided, and slightly forward-tilting, it encompasses everything as superhero comic font must-have.
+The Legend Sans script is similar to the classic superhero comic fonts that we love, long edged broad-sided, and slightly forward-tilting, it encompasses everything as superhero comic font must-have.

 This Juan Casco creation is certainly one you should choose for a superhero-style comic book.